Apply to win a week at the

 • A written essay on why "you" would like to attend the Academy and what you expect to learn from it.

-• A brief letter of recommendation from your school science teacher or counselor including their address and telephone number.
+• A brief letter of recommendation from your school science teacher, home school instructor, scout leader or school counselor including their address and telephone number.
 Application and letter of recommendation may be sent via email or U.S. Mail.
 Application must be signed by applicant and parent.

 The Academy is limited to qualified girls and boys, ages 12 through 16 Our goal is to open the door for today’s youth to learn conservation and fly fishing, regardless of financial means, for any serious minded youth willing to do the work.
 Applicants must not have reached their 17th birthday by July 1, 2017.
 A committee shall make selections based upon a candidate’s written essay and recommendation from science teacher or counselor.
 The $300 enrollment fee includes meals and lodging.
 Candidates should not send enrollment fee until notified of selection.
 Notifications will be sent out by mid May 2017.